rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 The `randomPerfTabs <techDoc.html#randomPerfTabs>`_ module ..........................................................

 This module provides several random performance tableaux generators, i.e. PerformanceTableau class instances (see the `perfTabs <techDoc.html#perftabs-label>`_ module), mainly for the purpose of testing implemented versions of methods and tools presented and discussed in the Algorithmic Decision Theory course at the University of Luxembourg.
-This tuorial concrns the four most useful generators:
+This tuorial concerns the four most useful generators:

-    1. The simplest model, called `RandomPerformaceTableau`, generates a set of *n* decision actions, a set of *m* real-valued performance criteria, ranging by default from 0.0 to 100.0, with default discrimination thresholds: 10.0 (ind.), 20.0 (pref.) and 80.0 (veto).
+    1. The simplest model, called `RandomPerformaceTableau`, generates a set of *n* decision actions, a set of *m* real-valued performance criteria, ranging by default from 0.0 to 100.0, associated with default discrimination thresholds: 10.0 (ind.), 20.0 (pref.) and 80.0 (veto).
 The generated performances are uniformly distributed on each measurement scale.
     2. In order to study aggregation of linear orders, we provide a model called `RandomRankPerformanceTableau` which provides lineraly ordered performances without ties on multple criteria for a given number of decision actions.
-    3. One of the most useful random generator, called `RandomCBPerformanceTableau`, proposes a two decision objectives, named *Costs* (to be mimized) and Benefits (to be maximized), performance tableau model, in order to generate more or less contradictory performances on these objectives.
-Low costs will be randomly coupled with low benefits, whereas high costs will be randomly coupled with high benefits.
+    3. One of the most useful random generator, called `RandomCBPerformanceTableau`, proposes two decision objectives, named *Costs* (to be mimized) respectively *Benefits* (to be maximized) model; its purpose being to generate more or less contradictory performances on these two, usually opposed, objectives. *Low costs* will randomly be coupled with *low benefits*, whereas *high costs* will randomly be coupled with high benefits.
-    4. Many multiple criteria decision problems concern three decision objectives which taking into account *economical*, *societal* as well as *environmental* aspects.
-For this type of performance tableau we provide a specific generator, called `Random3ObjectivesPerformanceTableau`.
+    4. Many multiple criteria decision problems concern three decision objectives which take into account *economical*, *societal* as well as *environmental* aspects.
+For this type of performance tableau mdel, we provide a specific generator, called `Random3ObjectivesPerformanceTableau`.

 The `RandomPerformanceTableau <techDoc.html#randomPerfTabs.RandomPerformanceTableau>`_ generator